We’ve all been there. Not enough hours in the day. Days in the week … You know the drill.

 Working within the fast-paced realm of the restaurant & hospitality industry as food service consultants, we put out fires (sometimes literally!) daily.
 Within such a busy and demanding environment, daily tasks constantly get placed on the backburner.

-But, we fortunately have a Founder, Dan Simons, who is a little (dare we say?) obsessed with time management and how to BEST utilize your time.
+But, fortunately we have our founder, Dan Simons, who is a little (dare we say?) obsessed with time management and how to BEST utilize your time.

 We love the methods and tactics Dan shares with us during restaurant staff training sessions – and the fact that he firmly believes in our team having the ability to lead, as he says “one harmonious life” as opposed to chasing the myth of a “work-life balance.”